ATOMScience-org/AMPL/README.md

   - [AMPL Tutorials](atomsci/ddm/examples/tutorials)

 ### Hyperparameter optimization
-<details><summary>Hyperparameter optimization for AMPL model fitting is available to run on SLURM clusters or with [HyperOpt](https://hyperopt.github.io/hyperopt/) (Bayesian Optimization).
+<details><summary>Hyperparameter optimization for AMPL model fitting is available to run on SLURM clusters or with [Optuna](https://optuna.readthedocs.io/) (Bayesian Optimization).
 To run Bayesian Optimization, the following steps can be followed.</summary>

-1. (Optional) Install HyperOpt with "pip install hyperopt"
+1. (Optional) Install Optuna with "pip install optuna"
 2. Pre-split your dataset with computed_descriptors if you want to use Mordred/MOE/RDKit descriptors.
 3. In the config JSON file, set the following parameters.

    - "hyperparam": "True"
-   - "search_type": "hyperopt"
+   - "search_type": "optuna"
    - "descriptor_type": "mordred_filtered,rdkit_raw" (use comma to separate multiple values)
    - "model_type": "RF|20" (the number after | is the number of evaluations of Bayesian Optimization)
    - "featurizer": "ecfp,computed_descriptors" (use comma if you want to try multiple featurizers, note the RF and graphconv are not compatible)